The Bachelor of Science Degree

 The global nature of the curriculum provides insight into the role and responsibilities of the industry within state, regional, national, and world perspectives, as well as the nature of service-based enterprises, business ethics, and societal constraints.
 In addition, practical knowledge regarding operational aspects of the industry enables students to develop “reality skills” within the field.

-The hotel and resort management emphasis is intended to provide students with the ability to apply problem-solving, decision-making techniques and critical-thinking skills to meet current and future industry challenges.
-Students will study the relationship of the various constituencies (customer, owner, staff) in the management and operation of hospitality businesses, including lodging and food service establishments.
+The hospitality management emphasis is intended to provide students with the ability to apply problem-solving, decision-making techniques, and critical-thinking skills to meet current and future industry challenges.
+Students will study the relationship of the various constituencies (customer, owner, staff) in the management and operation of hospitality businesses, including lodging and food service establishments, as well as event management enterprises.

-Courses in this area cover the following areas: management of hotel and food & beverage establishments; food quality management; hospitality financial control; events management; principles of sales and marketing hotels and resorts with a focus on public relations; advertising, pricing and yield management; hotel facilities and design, report development and real estate; operating a commercial food-service facility either as a freestanding operation or as a part of a hotel, club, entertainment/recreation complex, or institution; and principles of quantity food production.
-Key concepts relating to quality assurance principles and sensory evaluation techniques as they apply to hospitality services are also covered.
+Courses in this area cover the following areas: management of hotel and food & beverage establishments; food quality management; hospitality financial control; events management; principles of sales and marketing hotels and resorts with a focus on public relations; advertising, pricing and yield management; operating a commercial food-service facility either as a freestanding operation or as a part of a hotel, club, entertainment/recreation complex, or institution; resort development and management of hotel facilities and designs; resort development and management and quantity/quality of food productions.

-Graduating seniors take a capstone course in advanced management and policy in the hospitality industry.
+Graduating seniors take a capstone course in strategic management in the travel industry.

 Tourism and Transportation Management